-Reptiles, Amphibians and Fish
+Reptiles, Amphibians and Fish in Brazil

 If you visit the Brazilian Pantanal, you will think that Yacare caiman is the most abundant species of Brazilian wildlife.
 Hundreds of these crocodile-like reptiles bake on the riverbanks and lurk in the muddy waters of marshes and streams.
 But by the 1980s the caimans were hunted almost to extinction.

 Unlike the Australian saltwater crocodiles, that habitually kill humans, the smaller Yacare caimans are not dangerous to humans.
 They feed mainly on aquatic invertebrates, like snails, and fish.

 Thankfully, the trade of wild crocodilian skins was finally banded across the globe in 1992 and Yacara caimans came back with a vengeance.
 The current combined population in Argentina, Bolivia, Brazil and Paraguay numbers approximately ten million individuals.
 Although, poaching is still a problem in many of these countries.